Release Policy

 • Rule type: WARNING

-• Warning message: Found %d non-blocking CVE vulnerabilities of %s security level
+• WARNING message: Found %d non-blocking CVE vulnerabilities of %s security level

 • Code: cve.cve_warnings